Shabaash Mithu: Critical response

 Anindita Mukherjee of India Today rated the film 3.5 out of 5 stars and wrote, "Shabaash Mithu is a film that will definitely not turn around Bollywood's fate in the era of South domination, but it surely moves you."
 Saibal Chatterjee of NDTV rated the film 3 out of 5 stars and wrote, "As a fond tribute to a cricketer who transformed the fortunes of women in India's most popular sport, it puts just enough on the scoreboard not be dismissed as an innings without substance."
-Sonil Dedhia of News 18 rated the film 3 out of 5 stars and wrote, "The film has sincerity and has been crafted with care.
-It deserves to be watched for the journey of a woman, who is responsible for the incredible rise of Indian Women's cricket in the last two decades."
+Sonil Dedhia of News 18 rated the film 3 out of 5 stars and wrote, "The film has sincerity and has been crafted with care."
 Rachana Dubey of The Times of India rated the film 3 out of 5 stars and wrote, " The movie doesn't amply showcase those edge-of-the-seat, nail-biting moments that would have unfolded in her life, especially during the 2017 world cup."
-Himesh Mankad of Pinkvilla rated the film 3 out of 5 stars and wrote, "Shabaash Mithu deserves to be watched to witness the journey of a woman, who is responsible for the incredible rise of Indian Women's cricket in the last two decades - Mithali Raj."
+Himesh Mankad of Pinkvilla rated the film 3 out of 5 stars.
 Shubhra Gupta of The Indian Express rated the film 2.5 out of 5 stars and wrote, "Taapsee Pannu shines in a film that has no space for nuance.
 Director Srijit Mukerji ensures everything is underlined in this sports drama."
 Bollywood Hungama rated the film with 3 stars out of 5 and wrote, "On the whole, Shabaash Mithu tells an inspiring tale of one of the greatest cricket legends in the world.
 At the box office, it has the potential to draw in audiences, especially in urban centres.
 It also deserves tax-free status."